Dilara Akter: International career

 In November 2022, Dilara earned her maiden call-up to the national team's ODI and T20I squad for the series against New Zealand.
 She made both her Twenty20 International (T20I) and One Day International (ODI) debut against New Zealand on 2 December 2022, and 14 December 2024, respectively.

 In December 2022, she was selected to Bangladesh women's under-19 cricket team for the 2023 Under-19 Women's T20 World Cup.
 She scored 110 runs at an average of 36.66 in that tournament.

 In January 2023 she was named in Bangladesh's T20I squad for the 2023 ICC Women's T20 World Cup.

 In May 2023, she was selected to Bangladesh A team for the inaugural season of ACC Women's T20 Emerging Teams Asia Cup.
 Bangladesh A team finished as the runners-up in the tournament after 31 runs defeat from India A team in the final.

-In July 2023, she was named in T20I squad for their series against India.
+In July 2023, she was named in the Bangladesh T20I squad for their series against India.
 But her unimpressive performance she was dropped from the squad.

-In March 2024, she was again selected in T20I squad for their series against Australia.
+In March 2024, she was again selected in the T20I squad for Bangladesh's series against Australia.

 She was named in the Bangladesh squad for the 2024 ICC Women's T20 World Cup.

 Akter was part of the Bangladesh squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.